enginecommerce/engine-flight-manual/engineering/product_process.md

 ##### Make & Iterate a Single, Complete, Clickable Prototype

 * Create a clickable Prototype sufficient for an anonymous user to walk through, critique, and approve during anonymous testing via maze.design, usertesting.com, or similar
-* Iterate the prototype until the Product Steering Team is satisfied and tests produce the results desired; then it’s time to write some code
+* Iterate the prototype until the Product Steering Team is satisfied and tests produce the results desired; then it's time to write some code

 ##### Completion